-The average cost of workers’ compensation insurance in Texas is $0.57 per $100 in wages.
+Estimated employer costs for workers’ compensation in Texas are $0.57 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
 A private sector employer may either use commercial insurance or become certified as self-insured.

 A commercial insurance policy must be issued by a company licensed by the Texas Department of Insurance to underwrite workers’ compensation policies or be purchased from Texas Mutual Insurance Company.
 Insureon helps small business owners compare quotes from leading insurers licensed in Texas with a free online application tool.

 Workers’ compensation rates are based on classification codes that convey the level of risk associated with a job.
 The codes are established by the commissioner of insurance, the insurer’s own system of classification (on file with TDI), or the National Council on Compensation Insurance (NCCI) classification system.